-- Current students admitted to the University Honors Program with a minimum of 12 but less than 19 credits must complete three designated honors courses from the General Education Curriculum, as well as the required EN221 (grade C or better), and three honors by contract courses in their discipline. - 2.
-Current students admitted to the University Honors Program with a minimum of 18 but less than 32 credits must complete the graduation requirements listed below for transfer students.
+1. Current students admitted to the University Honors Program with a minimum of 12 but less than 19 credits must complete seven cohort designated honors courses from the General Education Curriculum, including the required EN221 (grade C or better).

+2. Current students admitted to the University Honors Program with a minimum of 18 but less than 32 credits must complete the graduation requirements listed below for transfer students.

-Transfer Students entering Georgian Court with 32 or fewer credits with a minimum of 3.3 GPA the program, they are required to sign a form indicating their knowledge that EN221 is a requirement of the program.
+Transfer Students entering Georgian Court with 32 or fewer credits with a minimum of 3.3 GPA

 Admission: Transfer students meeting these qualifications are encouraged to apply for admission to the University Honors Program by sending a letter to the director requesting admission.
-Admittance will be at the invitation of the director.
-Should the students be accepted into
+After consultation with the Honors Advisory Council, admittance will be at the invitation of the director.
+Should the students be accepted into the program, they are required to sign a form indicating their knowledge that EN221 (grade of C or better) is a requirement of the program.

-Graduation requirements: These transfer students who are accepted into the University Honors Program will be required to complete two designated honors courses from the General Education Curriculum, as well as the required EN221 (grade C or better), and three honors by contract courses in their discipline.
+Graduation requirements: These transfer students who are accepted into the University Honors Program will be required to complete six cohort designated honors courses from the General Education Curriculum, including the required EN221 (grade C or better).